Homeowners who can apply

 You can't claim Housing Benefit and Rate Relief to help pay your rates if you're of working age and can claim or already get Universal Credit.
 You must apply for Rate Rebate if you want help paying your rates.

 Homeowners already receiving other allowances

-If you are entitled to other allowance schemes for rates, such as Disabled Person’s Allowance (DPA) or Lone Pensioner’s Allowance (LPA), LPS will consider this when assessing your application for Housing Benefit and Rate Relief.
-Housing Benefit and Rate Relief are means-tested and depend on your income.
+If you are entitled to other allowance schemes for rates, such as Disabled Person’s Allowance (DPA) or Lone Pensioner’s Allowance (LPA), this will not affect your entitlement to Housing Benefit and Rate Relief.

 Your income and household